HerbertRHolder/codeup-JavaScript-Assesment2/README.md

         sumOfSquares(2, false)      // false
         sumOfSquares(null)          // false
         sumOfSquares()              // false

+1. Write a function named `containsVowel` that takes in a single input as its argument.
+If the argument is not a string, then return `false`.
+If the argument is a string, then return true if the string contains any of the vowels 'a', 'e', 'i', 'o', or 'u' either uppercased or lowercased.
+Ignore 'y'.
+If the string does not contain any of these vowels, then return `false`.

+        containsVowel("Index")      // true
+        containsVowel("Codeup")     // true
+        containsVowel("Jane")       // true
+        containsVowel("bb8")        // false
+        containsVowel("")           // false
+        containsVowel(34)           // false
+        containsVowel([1, 2, 3])    // false

 1. Write a function named `isPalindrome` that takes in a single input.
 If the input is a numeric string, then return `false`.
 If the input is a string, then return true if the string is the same forwards as it is backwards.
 Return false if the string is different forwards from backwards.
 Ignore capitalization.